matuteiglesias/journal/content/Dev/2025-05-02_Modular_Design_and_Deployment_Strategies_for_AI_Ag.md

 - Discussed best practices for structured metadata handling using `pydantic` and `dataclasses`.
 - Explored deployment strategies using Gradio and Streamlit on Hugging Face Spaces.
 - Evaluated scaling strategies and integration of existing tools in Hugging Face deployments.
-- Reflected on the use of `@dataclass` in configuration models and [[PromptFlow]]'s architectural insights.
+- Reflected on the use of `@dataclass` in configuration models and PromptFlow's architectural insights.
-- Developed strategies for integrating [[PromptFlow]]'s tracing capabilities into AIOS.
+- Developed strategies for integrating PromptFlow's tracing capabilities into AIOS.

 ### Achievements
 - Established a comprehensive understanding of modular design principles and deployment strategies.
-- Formulated a plan for enhancing AIOS with [[PromptFlow]] interop and tracing capabilities.
+- Formulated a plan for enhancing AIOS with PromptFlow interop and tracing capabilities.

 ### Pending Tasks
 - Implement the discussed modular design and deployment strategies in current projects.
-- Further explore the integration of telemetry and logging in AIOS using [[PromptFlow]]'s Trace SDK.
+- Further explore the integration of telemetry and logging in AIOS using PromptFlow's Trace SDK.